ALS Association: Public policy

-Care services

-As of 2020, there are 39 ALS Association chapters across the U.S., serving people with ALS in all 50 States.
-The chapters include services such as patient referrals to Certified Centers of Excellence or Recognized Centers (of affiliated clinics) and coordination of volunteers to provide support and respite to caregivers.

 The Ice Bucket Challenge

 In the summer of 2014, the Ice Bucket Challenge raised $220 million after going viral on social media.
 The ALS Association received $115 million of that amount.
 To participate, individuals were challenged to pour a bucket of ice water over themselves and/or donate money to ALS research and care.
-Individuals such as former President George W. Bush, Bill Gates, Taylor Swift, Benedict Cumberbatch, LeBron James, and Martha Stewart dumped ice water on their heads to raise money to fight ALS.
+Individuals such as former president George W. Bush, Bill Gates, Taylor Swift, Benedict Cumberbatch, LeBron James, and Martha Stewart dumped ice water on their heads to raise money to fight ALS.
 In total, about 17 million people uploaded videos of themselves doing the challenge, and the videos were viewed more than 10 billion times.

 From the challenge, $115 million was raised, and the Association increased the number of patients served by 28%.
 Most of the donations were used for research, but there were other uses.
 For example, local chapters purchased equipment (power wheelchairs, walkers, shower benches, etc.) for ALS patients and were able to provide for everyone on their respective wait-lists.

 The Association's clinical network also expanded by 50% as a result of the funding from the Challenge.
 A study by RTI International reported 29 new ALS Certified Treatment Centers of Excellence, 20 new Recognized Treatment Centers, and 7 new affiliated clinics.
 Also according to RTI, the National Institutes of Health (NIH) has invested nearly $416 million in ALS Association-funded researchers since the Challenge.

 Following the 2014 Ice Bucket Challenge, the ALS Association attempted to trademark the term "ice bucket challenge".
 Following backlash, the association withdrew the trademark application.
 In early 2018, a patient group called the "Terminally Persistent" coalition criticized the ALS Association for not spending the $115 million earned from the Ice Bucket Challenge more readily on research.
 Additionally, the group complained that the organization was not providing funding to BrainStorm Cell Therapeutics, a pharmaceutical company researching treatments for ALS and running Phase III clinical trials; the ALS Association does not fund Phase III clinical trials.

 Awareness and fundraising

 The association's signature fundraising event each year is the "Walk to Defeat ALS".
-This event is held each fall through spring by local chapters of the association in cities across the United States.
+This event is held each fall through spring in cities across the United States.
 Since its inception in 2000, this event has raised more than $265 million.